NationalLibraryOfNorway/sprakbanken-nb-g2p/README.md

 | *nb_n_spoken.fst* | -- | -- |

 > **NOTE**: *The t_spoken and n_spoken model predictions are not the same length as the reference file, which causes the script to exit.*

-## Data

-The pronunciation lexica that were used to train the G2P-models are free to download and use from Språkbanken's resource catalogue: [NB Uttale](https://www.nb.no/sprakbanken/ressurskatalog/oai-nb-no-sbr-79/)

-For more information about the data, see the Github repo: [Sprakbanken/nb_uttale](https://github.com/Sprakbanken/nb_uttale)

-The data was split into test and train subsets with [`sklearn.model_selection.train_test_split`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) and a 80% / 20% train/test ratio.

 ### Transcription standard (må oppdateres)
 Although the original NST lexicon uses X-SAMPA as a transcription standard, an equivalent standard is used in this project., which is easier to read by humans, *NoFAbet*.
 NoFAbet is in part based on [2-letter ARPAbet](https://en.wikipedia.org/wiki/ARPABET) and is made by [Nate Young](https://www.nateyoung.se/) for the National Library of Norway in connection with the development of [*NoFA*](https://www.nb.no/sprakbanken/en/resource-catalogue/oai-nb-no-sbr-59/), a forced aligner for Norwegian.
 The equivalence table below contains X-SAMPA, IPA and NoFAbet notatations.